Noel Black: 1970s television work

-Marianne/Mirrors, A Man, a Woman, and a Bank and Private School
+Marianne/Mirrors; A Man, a Woman, and a Bank; and Private School

 Black attempted a return to the big screen in 1978 with a voodoo horror film initially titled Marianne.
-Having suffered editorial meddling and script changes, it remained unreleased for six years, until it reappeared on video six years later under the title Mirrors.
+Having suffered editorial meddling and script changes, it remained unreleased for six years, until it appeared on video under the title Mirrors.
 The film stars Kitty Winn and Peter Donat.

 Black officially returned to the big screen with A Man, a Woman, and a Bank (1979), a caper comedy film starring Donald Sutherland, Brooke Adams and Paul Mazursky.
-Roger Ebert on A Man, a Woman and a Bank: "Since he made the legendary Pretty Poison in 1968, Black's career has drifted from TV assignments to obscure features and back again.
+Roger Ebert wrote: "Since he made the legendary Pretty Poison in 1968, Black's career has drifted from TV assignments to obscure features and back again.
 He's never really been able to duplicate the freshness of that first success."
 The film was distributed by Avco Embassy.

 Black also directed the sex comedy Private School (1983), starring Phoebe Cates and Matthew Modine.
-In her review of the film, The New York Times critic Janet Maslin mentioned that Pretty Poison earned Black a footnote in American film history.
-"Private School won’t warrant another one."
+In her review of the film, The New York Times critic Janet Maslin mentioned that Pretty Poison earned Black a footnote in American film history, but "Private School won’t warrant another one."

 1980s and 90s television work

 Black continued his television work by directing television films including: The Golden Honeymoon (1980) and The Hollow Boy (1991) for PBS; The Electric Grandmother (1982) for NBC; The Other Victim (1981), with William Devane, and Promises to Keep (1985), starring Robert Mitchum, for CBS.

+In 1985, Black was the screenwriter and executive producer of Mischief, another teen sex comedy set in the 1950s.

 He also directed episodes of the 1980s version of The Twilight Zone.